 Enhancing the Land Yeo River

-The Land Yeo is 20km long river within the North Somerset that feeds into the Tickenham, Nailsea, Kenn Moor and the Severn Estuary which are all Sites of Special Scientific Interest.
+The Land Yeo is a 20km long river within North Somerset that feeds into Tickenham, Nailsea, Kenn Moor and the Severn Estuary which are all Sites of Special Scientific Interest.
 The Land Yeo river is particularly significant as it sits within the North Somerset Levels and Moors (NSLM), a hugely important coastal wetland habitat, including 1160 hectares of peatland.

 Crossed by a series of rivers, the NSLM area is drained by an elaborate and extensive network of waterways and ditches.
-The heavily modified Land Yeo river flowing through this area, with the source being in the Dundry Hills.
+The heavily modified Land Yeo river flows through this area, with the source being in the Dundry Hills.
 It then flows into Barrow tanks - a Bristol Water drinking water reservoir.
 From here, it follows a relatively straight course skirting Flax Bourton, flowing through Nailsea and Clevedon and ending up in the Bristol Channel.
 This wide-spanning course means that the Land Yeo river influences the biodiversity of a large area of North Somerset.
 That's why we're working with Bristol Avon Rivers Trust (BART) to increase the natural capital of this river to create a wilder waterway.

 Our plan of action

 Protecting and restoring habitats

 Together with BART, we will build the story of the Land Yeo.
 During the winter of 2020, BART delivered a series of surveys to understand and identify the pressures facing the river and to produce a story map.
 This work is to identify key opportunities for habitat creation and enhancement and water quality improvements.
 We will use the evidence from these surveys and from speaking to local landowners, to develop opportunities for greater biodiversity throughout this important landscape.